-Former Norwegian grantees share their experiences from their time as a Fulbright Grantee in the U.S. Below you will find a collection of articles that can give insight into what a year in the U.S. on a fulbright grant is like.
+Former and current Norwegian grantees share their experiences from their time as a Fulbright Grantee in the U.S. Below you will find a collection of articles that can give insight into what a year in the U.S. on a Fulbright grant is like.

 The focus on art making as a channel for social and political change was what made Damir Avdagic pursue his MFA at UCLA.

 Shai André Divon spent four months at American University to complete a book based on his Phd.